AmeyaSalvi/AS-TellingStories/Visual2.md

 What did you like?
 > The visual allows me to perform comparison across years and countries, and clearly see the relation between wealth and health.
 The use of colours seem really good.
 Also, I feel that the age buckets is a good way to compare these visuals.

-#### Feedback review/ My take-aways! :D
+#### Feedback review / My take-aways! :D

 ### The responses that I received above helped to me make the following changes:

-Specifications (Bubbles & Map colours)
+-Specifications (Bubbles & Map colours)
-- I added the bubble size and map blue gradient references as legends, making the visualisations even more clearer and easier to interpret.
+ -I added the bubble size and map blue gradient references as legends, making the visualisations even more clearer and easier to interpret.

-De-cluttering the visualisation
+-De-cluttering the visualisation
-- I decided to filter out the visualisation so that it remained de-cluttered.
+ -I decided to filter out the visualisation so that it remained de-cluttered.
 And added the criteria as a filter that the audience can play with.

-> ## Step 5: My re-design/Data visual
+> ## Step 5: My re-design / Data visualization (Using Tableau)

-Some things that aren't being captured here are: trends and patterns over regions or continents is something, that could be really useful.
+Some things that weren't being captured here are: trends and patterns over regions or continents is something, that I thought could be really useful.
 In the map, we could easily spot those trends.
 Also, direct comparison between the two years would be done more seamlessly that way.
 - Colors: Better use of colors in my opinion would be different colored representation for each age bucket.
 Additionally, for population I could incorporate a single color base  as a gradient that would indicate densely populated regions.
 - Layout: The layout would still be a comparison between the two years (1800 and 2015), which two maps being involved.